Read time: 15 minutes | Key insight: What they’re looking for reveals their core fear

 - "I don't like reading" or "Who cares about details?"

-- Constant talking without listening
+- Constant talking, no listening

-- Excessive physical contact or closeness
+- Excessive physical contact early on

 Type 6: The Loyalist - Cautiously Optimistic